mailpile/Mailpile/README.md

 Mailpile is a free-as-in-freedom personal e-mail searching and indexing tool, largely inspired by Google's popular free e-mail service.
-It wants to be eventually become a fast and flexible back-end for awesome personal mail clients, probably webmail.
+It wants to eventually become a fast and flexible back-end for awesome personal mail clients, probably webmail.